 We always recommended that you use pure, unadulterated, therapeutic-grade essential oils and follow the safety directions of the manufacturer.

-To order Young Living’s Peppermint therapeutic-grade Essential Oils, please click the ORDER tab at the top right hand corner of the page.
+To order Young Living’s therapeutic-grade Essential Oils or to select from their range of Diffusers, please click the ORDER tab at the top right hand corner of the page.
 Essential Oils We Trust is an independent distributor (#965508) for Young Living Essential Oils and may receive a commission on orders.